What is a will?

 Cons:

-- Wills: As mentioned, a will is part of estate planning but does not encompass all aspects.
+• Wills: As mentioned, a will is a core part of estate planning but does not encompass all aspects.

-- Trusts: Trusts can help manage your assets during your lifetime and provide instructions for distribution after your death, often avoiding probate.
+• Trusts: Trusts can help manage your assets during your lifetime and provide ongoing financial support to loved ones after your death, often avoiding probate or loss of Centrelink benefits.

-- Powers of Attorney: Designates someone to make financial or healthcare decisions on your behalf if you become incapacitated.
+• Powers of Attorney: Appoints someone to make financial decisions on your behalf if you become incapacitated.

 Which is right for you